Human Development and Family Studies: Marriage and Family Therapy (M.S.)

 Clinical training offered within the MFT Program emphasizes treating individuals, couples, and families in relationship to larger systems that influence them.
 Supervised practica are continuous throughout the program.
 MFT program graduates learn to function as competent and ethical marriage and family therapy professionals and have a solid knowledge base of marriage and family therapy theory and research as well as clinical practice principles.
 The MFT Program successfully prepares graduates for employment as marriage and family therapists in community agencies and private practice.

 Part-time MFT students will be admitted for the fall semester only.
 Part-time admission to the MFT is available on a case-by-case basis until January 15th to begin matriculation in the fall semester.
-Interested applicants should contact Dr. Barbara Frankel, Graduate Coordinator, for information.
+Interested applicants should contact Dr. Tyler Jamison, Graduate Coordinator, for information.
 An interview may be required.
-Part-time MFT students are not accepted for the spring semester.

 What makes our program special?